-Fit a single mean or largest class model. nullmodel() is the underlying
+Fit a single mean, set of quantiles, or largest class model. nullmodel() is

 Arguments